y11en/tlse/README.md

 tlse.h is optional (is safe to just include tlse.c).
 Alternatively, you may include tlse.h and add tlse.c to your makefile (useful when linking against C++).

-If thread-safety is needed, you need to define `LTC_PTHREAD` (`-DLTC_PTHREAD`) TLSe should be thread-safe, but libtomcrypt needs this flag to ensure lockings for PRNGs and other functions.
+If thread-safety is needed, you need to call `tls_init()` before letting any other threads in, and not use the same object from multiple threads without a mutex.
+Other than that, TLSe and libtomcrypt are thread-safe.

 Usage
 ----------